 Excretion is the process in which nitrogenous wastes are removed from the body.
-Substances that need to be excreted from the body include nitrogenous wastes, carbon dioxide, water, excess salts, water, vitamins etc.
+Substances that need to be excreted from the body include nitrogenous wastes, carbon dioxide, water, excess salts, water etc.

 Kidneys play a major role in the process of excretion in humans.
 These are the bean-shaped structures located on either side of the backbone and protected by the last two ribs.
 Kidneys help in the elimination of wastes from the body in the form of urine.

-Apart from kidneys, organs like lungs, liver, skin and sebaceous glands help in excretion.
+Kidneys are the main organs of excretion in humans.
+Apart from kidneys, other organs like lungs, liver, skin and sebaceous glands also help in excretion.